jkriz2/CS-Operating-Systems-HW2/README.md

 ```

 ### Known Bugs
 None that I'm aware of.
+Has only been tested with 3 resource types as that was my focus but theoretically should handle more fine.